yangguangyishutou/performance/privacy/current disscusion of MIA/related.md

 >
 > 对member和non-member perturb ，存在不同的differencial change

-4. ICLR2024 DETECTING PRETRAINING DATA FROM LARGE LANGUAGE MODELS.pdf
+4. ICLR2024 DETECTING PRETRAINING DATA FROM LARGE LANGUAGE MODELS.pdf	——WangBo

 > We introduce a dynamic benchmark **WIKIMIA** that uses data created before and after model training to support gold truth detection.
 >
 > Min-k% Prob

-5. LLM Dataset Inference Did you train on my dataset.pdf
+5. LLM Dataset Inference Did you train on my dataset.pdf	——WangBo

 > 提出了比membership更大范围的dataset inference 问题

-6. Usenix Sec2024 Did the Neurons Read your Book Document-level Membership Inference for Large Language Models.pdf
+6. Usenix Sec2024 Did the Neurons Read your Book Document-level Membership Inference for Large Language Models.pdf	——WangBo

 > we introduce the task of document-level membership inference for real-world LLMs,

-7. ICML2024 Fast Adversarial Attacks on Language Models In One GPU Minute.pdf
+7. ICML2024 Fast Adversarial Attacks on Language Models In One GPU Minute.pdf	——xiaoyun

 > The computational efficiency of BEAST facilitates us to in- vestigate its applications on LMs for jailbreak- ing, eliciting hallucinations, and privacy attacks.
 >